orb-lang/helm/doc/md/helm/txtbuf.md

 ### Instance fields

--  lines :  An array of strings (closed lines), or arrays containing codepoints (string fragments) (open lines).
+\-  lines :  An array of strings \(closed lines\), or arrays containing codepoints
+           \(string fragments\) \(open lines\)\.

--  cursor :  A table representing the cursor position:
+\-  cursor :  A table representing the cursor position:
-   - row : Row containing the cursor.
-Valid values are 1 to #lines.
+   \- row : Row containing the cursor\.
+Valid values are 1 to \#lines\.
-   - col : Number of fragments to skip before an insertion.
+   \- col : Number of fragments to skip before an insertion\.
-           Valid values are 1 to #lines[row] + 1.
+           Valid values are 1 to \#lines\[row\] \+ 1\.

-   These fields shouldn't be written to, use ``txtbuf:setCursor()`` which will check bounds.
-They may be retrieved, along with the line, with ``txtbuf:currentPosition()``.
+   These fields shouldn't be written to, use `txtbuf:setCursor()` which will check bounds\.
+They may be retrieved, along with the line, with `txtbuf:currentPosition()`\.

--  cursor_changed:   A flag indicating whether the cursor has changed since the flag was last reset.
+\-  cursor\_changed:   A flag indicating whether the cursor has changed since
+                     the flag was last reset\.
--  contents_changed: Similar flag for whether the actual contents of the buffer have changed.
+\-  contents\_changed: Similar flag for whether the actual contents of the
+                     buffer have changed\.

-The intention is that all of these fields are manipulated internally: the codebase doesn't completely respect this, yet, but it should.
+The intention is that all of these fields are manipulated internally: the codebase doesn't completely respect this, yet, but it should\.

-This will let us expand, for instance, the definition of ``cursor`` to allow for an array of cursors, in the event that there's more than one, without exposing this elaboration to the rest of the system.
+This will let us expand, for instance, the definition of `cursor` to allow for an array of cursors, in the event that there's more than one, without exposing this elaboration to the rest of the system\.

-The ``txtbuf`` is also a candidate for full replacement with the quipu data structure, so the more we can encapsulate its region of responsiblity, the cleaner that transition can be.
+The `txtbuf` is also a candidate for full replacement with the quipu data structure, so the more we can encapsulate its region of responsiblity, the cleaner that transition can be\.

 #### Instance fields to be added

-- mark :  A structure like ``cursor``, representing the fixed end of a region, with the ``cursor`` field being the mobile end.
-Note that ``cursor`` may be earlier than ``mark``, respresenting the case where selection proceeded backwards, e.g. by pressing Shift+Left.
-The "cursor" end is always the one that moves when executing additional motions.
+\- mark :  A structure like =cursor=, representing the fixed end of a region,
+          with the =cursor= field being the mobile end\.
+Note that =cursor= may be earlier than =mark=, respresenting the case where selection proceeded backwards, e\.g\. by pressing Shift\+Left\.
+The "cursor" end is always the one that moves when executing additional motions\.

-          Mutation of these should be encapsulated such that they can be combined into a "region" structure, of which there may eventually be multiple instances, during for instance search and replace.
+          Mutation of these should be encapsulated such that they can be combined into a "region" structure, of which there may eventually be multiple instances, during for instance search and replace\.
-- disp :  Array of numbers, representing the furthest-right column which may be reached by printing the corresponding row.
-Not equivalent to #lines[n] as one codepoint != one column.
+\- disp :  Array of numbers, representing the furthest\-right column which
+          may be reached by printing the corresponding row\.
+Not equivalent to \#lines\[n\] as one codepoint \!= one column\.

 #### dependencies